Dissecting a square into congruent polygons: Tiling a square with congruent right-angle trapezoids

 (ii) If $K_i$ and $K_{i+1}$ have the same orientation, then $\gamma_i\sim \gamma_{i+1}$, and $\rho_i \sim \rho_{i+1}$. \end{lemma}

 \begin{proof} Let $v$ be the terminus of $\gamma_i$ as well as the origin of $\gamma_{i+1}$.
 By Lemma \ref{lem:pattern}, the angle pattern at $v$ must be one of

+up to a rotation or a reversion.
 In the first three cases, the angle of $K_i$ at $v$ and the angle of $K_{i+1}$ at $v$ form an angle measuring $\pi$, see Figure \ref{thm_proof_1}; in the fourth case, this is also true since $\mathcal C$ is feasible.
 In the final case, $K_i$ and $K_{i+1}$ are separated by two right angles, see Figure \ref{thm_proof_2}.

 In Figures \ref{thm_proof_1} and \ref{thm_proof_2}, we illustrate all the possible ways to place $K_{i}$ and $K_{i+1}$, and there are $8$ of them.
 From the figures, one easily sees that the lemma holds. \end{proof}